Post by Emily White

 Another study showed that people who eat fewer, larger meals had lower blood glucose levels on average overall, which is relevant to metabolic disorder and normal functioning (4).

 Therefore it becomes clear that there are very little benefits to eating more often as it doesn’t appear to raise your metabolism and stop it from getting ‘sleepy’ nor does it improve blood glucose control.
-Not only does having 3 meals per day make your life easier it can also improve your levels of satiety which make adhering to your diet regime easier.
+Not only does having 3 meals (or even 2 for that matter) per day make your life easier it can also improve your levels of satiety which make adhering to your diet regime easier.
 The bottom line is simple.
 Listen to your body- if you are hungry eat- and if you are not, don’t.
 Do not feel like you have to eat when you first wake up if you aren’t hungry or because the clock says that it is ‘lunch time’.
 When you are full, stop.
 Like most things in life, keep it simple!

 1. Cameron, J. D., Cyr, M. J., & Doucet, E. (2010).
 Increased meal frequency does not promote greater weight loss in subjects who were prescribed an 8-week equi-energetic energy-restricted diet.
 Br J Nutr, 103(8), 1098-1101. doi: 10.1017/s0007114509992984